zama-ai/concrete-ml/docs/user/howto/use_quantization.md

 ## Quantization Basics

 **Concrete Numpy** implements some basic concepts of quantization.
 The very basic purpose of it is to convert floating point values to integers.
-We can apply such conversion using `QuantizedArray` available in `concrete.quantization`.
+We can apply such conversion using `QuantizedArray` available in `concrete.ml.quantization`.

 `QuantizedArray` takes 2 arguments: